 Bamboo is very soft to touch, although it will go crispy in hard-water areas this is not to the extent of other fabrics.
 Care must be taken not to dry bamboo against direct heat, such as a heated airer or radiator as this can damage the fibres.
 Prone to some shrinkage during washing, ensure you reshape inserts whilst damp to minimise this.
 Bamboo inserts will require to up 5 washes to reach full absorbency.
 Overall the biggest benefit for bamboo is its softness.

 The most expensive fabric.
 Normally blended with cotton (at around a 45:55 hemp:cotton ratio), but sometimes bamboo instead.
 Hemp is the most absorbent fabric and locks that moisture in well.
 But it is slow to absorb and can harden so blending it with another fabric helps to counteract these issues.
+When blended with cotton it will outperform bamboo for quick absorption.
 It is a natural material but a lot less resource intensive to grow compared to cotton, and less resource intensive to produce compared to bamboo.

 Also prone to shrinkage from washing, ensure you reshape inserts whilst damp to minimise this.
 Because of how well hemp holds onto liquid you will need to ensure you have your wash routine nailed as without sufficient washing it is more likely to retains smells.
 I’ve never personally had an issue despite using hemp heavily for over a year.
 Due to the natural oils hemp inserts can take up to 10 prewashes to reach their maximum absorbency.